lowepowerlab/protocols/rbtnseq_exp_general.md

     * Target OD will depend on experiment.
 Theoretically or empirically determine your target OD keeping in mind (1) Magnitude of a population bottleneck and (2) Trying to intro # of cells as >100x size of libraries (~2e5 individuals)
 3. **Crucial**: Save duplicate time 0 (1e8-2e9 cfu; pelleted) in 1.5 ml tubes and store in -20C.
 Adam D. recommends recovering a single aliquot of the mutant library in a single flask.
 Then collecting 8 cell pellets for the Time 0.
 This culture will be used to set up all of your biological replicate experiments.
 You can do genomic preps and barseq of at least 4 of these Time 0 samples.
 It's better to collect 8 because Adam can have Time 0 samples on different genomic DNA/BarSeq plates if the samples end up getting spread across multiple plates.
 4. *Highly recommended*: Dilution plate your inoculum to estimate 'initial population size'.
-If your experimental design allows you to estimate initial & final population size, you can normalize fitness values by # of population doublings in experiment.
+If your experimental design allows you to estimate initial & final population size, you can normalize fitness values by # of population doublings in experiment.  **Take photographs of your dilution plates** to help document that "phenotype converted mutants" (e.g. quorum sensing mutants) did not take over your your experiment.

 ### Perform selection experiment.